Family, Friends and Co-workers Suffer When You Aren’t At Your Best

 2. Improve Your Self-Esteem

 Improved self-esteem is a key psychological benefit of regular physical activity.
 When you exercise, your body releases chemicals called endorphins.
 These endorphins interact with the receptors in your brain that reduce your perception of pain.
 Endorphins also trigger a positive feeling in the body, similar to that of morphine.
 For example, the feeling that follows a run or workout is often described as “euphoric.”
 That feeling, known as a “runner’s high,” can be accompanied by a positive and energizing outlook on life.
 Endorphins act as an analgesic, which means they diminish the perception of pain.
 They also act as sedatives.
+My friend had really low self-esteem because he was a bigger guy and wanted to play softball, he had all of the kit from slow pitch softball bats to sports jerseys and so on.
+So he decided to work out and that gave him the confidence to try out for his local team and he got a spot.

 3. Relieve Stress